Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Relaxin also softens the discs between the bones in your spine, which are located near your spinal cord and nerves.

-If you have back pain during pregnancy, talk to your doctor about ways you can manage it safely.
+If you have back pain during pregnancy, talk to your doctor about how to manage it safely.

 Meanwhile, here are 10 ways on how to crack your back while pregnant.